How hard can it be? Visit the market. Eat. Drink. Admire the items for sale. Buy the items for sale. Go home happy and at peace with the world.

 Standalone punch stalls often pop up around town, particularly on well-travelled pedestrian or shopping streets like the Graben or Mariahilfer Straße.

-Be careful
+Bonus tip 1: Be careful

-Vienna is relatively safe when compared to other big cities.
-Remarkably so, given its size.
-But Christmas markets can get busy, so may be targets for, particularly, pickpockets.
+But Christmas markets can get busy, so may be targets for pickpockets.
 Follow the advice offered by the US Embassy in Paris.

-Enjoy yourself
+Bonus tip 2: Enjoy yourself

-The big Viennese Christmas markets deserve their excellent reputation.
+The big Viennese Christmas markets deserve their reputation.
 Immerse yourself in the atmosphere and enjoy the sights, sounds, scents, and tastes of Vienna at perhaps its best time of year.

-Just be careful with timing: the markets can get incredibly busy near Christmas, at weekends, and in the evenings.
-And jostling for space takes some of the pleasure out of browsing.
+As I mentioned before, the markets can get incredibly busy at weekends and in the evenings, particularly as you get nearer to Christmas.
+And jostling for space can take some of the pleasure out of browsing.